 I like the initial results

+And it’s not about the weight.
 I will say the coaches stress NOT to get on the scale throughout the challenge (I just like data) and focus on non-scale victories and lifestyle changes and small incremental improvements.

 I like the cheat meal